A-xesey/TerraformTools-SPORE-/README.md

 Special thanks to:
 - 0kepOnline for ideas for designing thumbnails of tools!
-- Max Games R.S.[/b] for his mod, which inspired me to create my own mod!
+- Max Games R.S. for his mod, which inspired me to create my own mod!